Turn Text Only Off

 So, how do you know if you should seek medical attention or wait and see?

 The best answer: when in doubt, get prompt medical attention.
-Lots of people may have a headache or dizziness for a day or so and then recovery fully, but a very small group of people who sustain a concussion — five percent — can develop bleeding or a blood clot that can be life threatening if not promptly diagnosed.
+Lots of people may have a headache or dizziness for a day or so and then recover fully, but a very small group of people who sustain a concussion — five percent — can develop bleeding or a blood clot that can be life-threatening if not promptly diagnosed.

 Brain injuries are extremely common, but diagnosis can be complicated.
 Today, there is no single, objective measure that can determine if someone has had a concussion.
 To make a diagnosis, professionals look at many variables that might indicate trauma, ranging from changes in balance to memory lapses and dizziness.